Crypto comes to Washington. Will the millions buy influence?

 "Unless it affects their bottom line or public reputation, I don't think there's any financial incentive for them," he said.

-The Securities and Exchange Commission unveiled a plan last week that would nearly double the size of its staff focused on cryptocurrency oversight.
-Days later, the Justice Department indicted the CEO of a cryptocurrency platform and mining operation, alleging he orchestrated a "$62 million global investment fraud scheme."
+The Securities and Exchange Commission released a plan last week that would nearly double the size of its staff focused on cryptocurrency oversight.
+Days later, the Justice Department indicted the CEO of a cryptocurrency platform, alleging he orchestrated a "$62 million global investment fraud scheme," among scores of civil and criminal crypto cases brought by federal authorities.
+Prosecutors say he promised generous returns but instead absconded with investors' money.

 But at least one lawmaker has been an active participant in promoting the allure of crypto riches.

-Rep. Madison Cawthorn, a conservative Republican from North Carolina, touted a new crypto coin in a video posted to social media, emphatically declaring, "This is going to the moon, baby," while urging viewers to visit the coin's website and "get on the train."
-But after an initial spike, it plunged in value and is now worth a small fraction of a penny.
+Rep. Madison Cawthorn, R-N.C., promoted a new crypto coin called "Let's Go Brandon" — a phrase that has become conservative shorthand for a vulgar insult of President Joe Biden.
+In one video posted to Twitter, Cawthorn appears alongside the cryptocurrency's founder and emphatically declares, "This is going to the moon, baby," while urging viewers to visit the coin's website and "get on the train."

+After an initial spike, it plunged in value and is now worth a small fraction of a penny, as first reported by the Washington Examiner.

 Cryptocurrency advocates in Congress acknowledge problems but argue the roughly $2 trillion industry has matured.

-"I'm confident that bitcoin protects consumers," said Sen. Cynthia Lummis, R-Wyo., who has invested in the currency.
+"I'm confident that bitcoin protects consumers," said Sen. Cynthia Lummis, R-Wyo., who has invested between $150,002 and $350,000 in the currency, according to her financial disclosure.
 "I'm not confident that all cryptocurrencies protect consumers.
 In fact, I'm willing to bet that the majority of those are fraudulent."

+"It can be an easy conclusion for people to say there's so much fraud in that space," said Ashley Ebersole, a former SEC lawyer.
+"It makes headlines, but I don't know that it's a greater proportion."

+In Washington, Democrats have been far more hawkish than Republicans.
+"They had me at 'Hello,' so they don't need to lobby me," said Lummis, a Republican.
+"Democrats are another story."

-Many cryptocurrency proponents vehemently opposed regulation.
-But lobbyists say that's now a settled debate and their aim is to convince skeptics not to have too heavy a regulatory hand.
+Many cryptocurrency proponents long opposed regulation.
+But lobbyists say that is now a settled debate and their current aim is to persuade skeptics not to regulate too aggressively.

-Perianne Boring, founder of the Chamber of Digital Commerce, makes the case for developing accounting standards for the industry to help crypto firms become publicly traded companies.
+Perianne Boring, founder of the Chamber of Digital Commerce, has been lobbying lawmakers and federal agencies since 2017, trying to make the case for developing accounting standards for cryptocurrency and other digital assets and to help crypto businesses become publicly traded companies.

 "Because there are no standards, many businesses are hesitant to touch cryptocurrency," said Boring, whose group has spent nearly $2 million lobbying the federal government.